StudentRND/Policies/bans.md

   * Too Young -- 1-2 years, until they should be old enough to reasonably attend
   * Too Old -- Forever
 * Recruiter -- Forever

-## Non-Standard Bans

-We _can_ ban students for other reasons, but please pre-clear it with StudentRND staff first, since it's important that bans are well-founded and applied equally. \(If possible, you should clear this before even removing the attendee.\)